 Overall, in agreement with SROCC, it is virtually certain from these observational studies that ocean surface waters undergo acidification globally with the CO2 increase in the atmosphere.
-These sustained measurements over the past decades and campaign studies of ocean carbonate chemistry also highlight with robust evidence that trends of acidification have been modulated by the variability and changes in physical and chemical states of ocean including those affected by the warming of the cryosphere, requiring their improved understandings.
+These sustained measurements over the past decades, and campaign studies of ocean carbonate chemistry, also highlight with robust evidence that trends of acidification have been modulated by the variability and changes in physical and chemical states of ocean, including those affected by the warming of the cryosphere, and need to be better understood.

 [START FIGURE 5.20 HERE]